System ML — Parallel Training & Inference, From First Principles

 (lesson 08) (lesson 09)

-Parts I–III sit at the cluster level: ranks, collectives, fabric.
+Parts I–IV sit at the cluster level: ranks, collectives, fabric.
 Below all that is one GPU running one forward pass — and the per-GPU throughput is set by a stack of layers most of which you never see.
 The Python you write becomes an autograd graph, which becomes a dispatcher trace, which becomes a stream of kernel launches, which become matmuls and elementwise ops, which read and write HBM.
 Each layer is a place where performance leaks or is reclaimed.

 user code ────▶ PyTorch dispatcher ────▶ autograd graph

-(lesson 13) (lesson 13) (lesson 13)
+(lesson 16) (lesson 16) (lesson 16)

 │